boa-dev/boa-dev.github.io/docs/contributing/CONTRIBUTING.md

 #### Tasks

-There are some pre-defined tasks in [tasks.json](.vscode/tasks.json)
+Boa has some pre-defined tasks in ".vscode/tasks.json"

 - Build - shift+cmd/ctrl+b should build and run cargo.
 You should be able to make changes and run this task.
 - Test - (there is no shortcut, you'll need to make one) - Runs `Cargo Test`.